KovtunV/NoStringEvaluating/README.md

 If you need your function, just implement the interface **IFunction** If you want to returnt extra type, use factory.

-As an argument separator can be:
+As an argument's separator can be:
 - ;
 - ,